mwel/time4swim/README.md

-Certainly – here is the entire README.md, including everything in one file, ready to copy-paste:

-⸻

 # 🏊 time4swim

 **Find the best time to swim – based on real-time and historical crowd data from Zurich's pools.**